nickrainaldi/VendingMachineCapstone/README.md

 This project was created as part of my Tech Elevator .Net education.
 The purpose was to model a function vending machine while employing OOP fundamentals.
+Using a series of classes, I was able to model function such as balance tracking, quanity count, and sales reporting to txt files.